-TO DO ON DIOCEOGORE Stay calm (Don't over-react, however, shocked you may be) Listen, hear and believe (Listen carefully, take it seriously) Give time for the person to say what they want (Don't make assumptions and don't offer alternative explar nations, ask questions beginning with Tell me aboutExplainDescribe Avoid 'who, what, when, where e' questions).
-Reassure and explain that they have done the right thing in telling.
-(Do not promise confidentiality; explai n that only those professionals who need to know will be informed) Record in writing as near verbatim as possible and as soon as possible on a Disclosure Form (Use the child's s own words, make your record as soon as possible after the event, so that you don't forget anything, and includ e information about what action was taken afterwards) Report to the CHILD PROTECTION OFFICER (CPO)
+- Stay calm (Don't over-react, however, shocked you may be) - Listen, hear and believe (Listen carefully, take it seriously) - Give time for the person to say what they want (Don't make assumptions and don't offer alternative explanations, ask questions beginning with Tell me about...Explain...Describe...
+Avoid 'who, what, when, where' questions). - Reassure and explain that they have done the right thing in telling.
+(Do not promise confidentiality; explain that only those professionals who need to know will be informed) - Record in writing as near verbatim as possible and as soon as possible on a Disclosure Form (Use the child's own words, make your record as soon as possible after the event, so that you don't forget anything, and include information about what action was taken afterwards)

+> Report to the CHILD PROTECTION OFFICER (CPO)

 The key task at this moment is to listen to the student and not interrupt if he is recalling significant events, and to make a note of all that is said to be passed to the designated member of staff.
 Staff should also be aware that noted recordings of the discussion may need to be used in any subsequent court proceedings and may be made available to the student's parents at the child protection conference.

-The welfare of the student is paramount; therefore all situations must be treated with sensitivity.
-The teacher should not reveal his/her own feelings to the student.
+The welfare of the student is paramount; therefore all situations must be treated with sensitivity.The teacher should not reveal his/her own feelings to the student.